 If you’re like most people, you probably have an achievement-based definition of success.
 It’s primarily about achieving your goals and meeting certain measurables.

-And that’s problematic for several reasons, the first of which is that. . .
+And that’s problematic because. . .

 Success Isn’t Solely Dependent On How Hard You Work (Or The Quality Of Your Plan)

 Life isn’t fair and there are many things out of your control that affect your success.
 Although your input affects the outcome, it’s only a piece of the pie.

 How does all this relate to self-care guilt?